atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 women to be condemned for Suffer them to gain improper advan tages
-. i6g tages over them. — But do not let thd ft truths which I have delivered,. and which, painful as the utterance may have been to you, I could not, as a friend, as a parent, conceal -- -- do not
+. i6g tages over them. --But do not let thd ft truths which I have delivered,. and which, painful as the utterance may have been to you, I could not, as a friend, as a parent, conceal -- -- do not